DAL: A Practical Prior-Free Black-Box Framework for Piecewise Stationary Bandits: Theoretical Insights

-If the governing parameter does not change, then the corresponding reward from playing action $a$ would have been $X'_{t+1} = \langle \theta_t, a \rangle + \varepsilon'_{t+1}$, where $\varepsilon'_{t+1}$ is another realization of the noise.
+If the $\theta_t$ does not change, then the reward from playing action $a$ would have been $X'_{t+1} = \langle \theta_t, a \rangle + \varepsilon'_{t+1}$, where $\varepsilon'_{t+1}$ is another realization of the noise.
 Statistically, a specific instance of $\langle \zeta_{t+1}, a \rangle + \varepsilon_{t+1}$ and $\varepsilon'_{t+1}$ are close to each other, when $\delta$ is small, albeit the resulting (small) mean-shift due to the drift in the governing parameter.
 For practical purposes, the impact of the drift can be absorbed into the noise term $\varepsilon_{t+1}$ when $\delta$ is small.
 As a result, one expects an algorithm tailored to handle piecewise stationarity to perform reasonably well for slowly drifting environments.
-On the other hand, if $\delta$ is large, the bias induced by $\zeta_{t+1}$ is large enough to disallow absorbing it into the zero-mean noise term.
+Conversely, if $\delta$ is large, the bias induced by $\zeta_{t+1}$ is large enough to disallow absorbing it into the noise term.
 Over a few time-steps, the cumulative effect of this compounding bias is then large enough to completely violate the stationarity assumption.
-With large enough $\delta$, the change in $\theta_t$ over a few time-steps can be considered large enough to trigger a restart.
+With large enough $\delta$, the change in $\theta_t$ over a few time-steps can be considered large enough for a restart.